Land Development Code Update

 The Land Development Code (LDC) contains all of the adopted standards, regulations, and procedures about development in Hudson.
 It regulates small residential projects such as fences and additions and regulates large projects such as residential subdivisions and commercial development.

-Hudson's Land Development Code was established in 1999 as an effort to merge the regulations of the Village and the Township.
-Now the City is addressing current matters, such as emerging technologies, demographic shifts, or recent court rulings that have impacted the City's regulations.
-The City Charter mandates the Charter and the Comprehensive Plan be reviewed and revised at set intervals.
-The LDC is an implementation tool for the elements within these documents.
+Background Hudson's Land Development Code was established in 1999 as an effort to merge the regulations of the Village and the Township.
+The City recently began reviewing current matters, such as emerging technologies, demographic shifts, and recent court rulings that have impacted the City's regulations.
+Additionally, The City Charter mandates the Charter and the Comprehensive Plan be reviewed and revised at set intervals.
+The LDC is an implementation tool for the recommendations within these documents.